Smoothing the Edges: Smooth Optimization for Sparse Regularization using Hadamard Overparametrization: Set-Up for Transfer and Theoretical Results

-are equivalent according to Definition~\ref{def:equivalence}. \end{theorem} \begin{proof} For the first point of Definition~\ref{def:equivalence}, we show that the infima of both $\P(\bpsi,\bbeta)$ and $\Q(\bpsi,\bxi)$ coincide.
+are equivalent by Definition~\ref{def:equivalence}. \end{theorem} \begin{proof} For the first point of Definition~\ref{def:equivalence}, we show that the infima of both $\P(\bpsi,\bbeta)$ and $\Q(\bpsi,\bxi)$ coincide.
 Because $\L(\bpsi,\K(\bxi))$ is constant on the fiber of $\K$ at $\bbeta=\K(\bxi)$, we can pull in the infimum and re-state it in terms of $\bbeta$:

-By Assumption~\ref{ass:svf}, we have $\inf_{\bxi:\K(\bxi)=\bbeta}\Rxi(\bxi)=\min_{\bxi:\K(\bxi)=\bbeta}\Rxi(\bxi)=\Rbeta(\bbeta)$, and thus
+By Assumption~\ref{ass:min}, we have $\inf_{\bxi:\K(\bxi)=\bbeta}\Rxi(\bxi)=\min_{\bxi:\K(\bxi)=\bbeta}\Rxi(\bxi)=\Rbeta(\bbeta)$, and thus

 This shows the first point.
-For the second and third points of Definition~\ref{def:equivalence}, we can apply Lemma~\ref{lemma:p_to_q} together with Lemma~\ref{lemma:q_to_p} under Assumptions~\ref{ass-parametrization-map}~and~\ref{ass:svf} to obtain the required matching of local minima with corresponding minimizers. \end{proof} From Theorem~\ref{theorem-general} it follows that there is a surjective mapping from the set of local minimizers of $\Q$ to the set of local minimizers of $\P$, obtained by restricting the domain of the parametrization $\mathcal{K}$ to the set of local minimizers of $\Q$.
-Table~\ref{tab:overview} shows an (incomplete) summary of the different parametrizations $\mathcal{K}(\bm{\xi})$ of $\bm{\beta}$ that can be represented in our framework, together with the sparse regularization terms $\mathcal{R}_{\bm{\beta}}$ that are induced by applying the smooth and convex regularizers $\mathcal{R}_{\bm{\xi}}$ to the surrogate parameters $\bm{\xi}$. {
+For the second and third points of Definition~\ref{def:equivalence}, we can apply Lemma~\ref{lemma:p_to_q} together with Lemma~\ref{lemma:q_to_p} under Assumption~\ref{ass:min} to obtain the required matching of local minima with corresponding minimizers. \end{proof} From Theorem~\ref{theorem-general} it follows that there is a surjective mapping from the set of local minimizers of $\Q$ to the set of local minimizers of $\P$, obtained by restricting the domain of the parametrization $\mathcal{K}$ to the set of local minimizers of $\Q$.
+Table~\ref{tab:overview} shows an (incomplete) summary of the different parametrizations $\mathcal{K}(\bm{\xi})$ of $\bm{\beta}$ that can be represented in our framework, together with the sparse regularization terms $\mathcal{R}_{\bm{\beta}}$ that are induced by applying the smooth regularizers $\mathcal{R}_{\bm{\xi}}$ to the surrogate parameters $\bm{\xi}$. {